 - Electromagnetic waves are transverse waves, meaning their oscillations are perpendicular to the direction of propagation.

-- Illustrations of electromagnetic waves usually highlight:
+- Illustrations of electromagnetic waves may highlight:

 - Velocity (v): Measures the rate and direction a wave moves in a specific medium.